 Five Disney Hacks to save you time, money, and spare you some stress!

 After visiting Walt Disney World six times over the course of two years, I picked up a few Disney hacks.
-Here are five simple hacks I learned that might help you enjoy your WDW vacation just a little more.
+Here are five simple ideas I learned that might help you enjoy your WDW vacation just a little more.

 “Plus, in addition to rising with the sun for some early-morning fun, you can also get your fill of a fantastic breakfast at Pinocchio Village Haus—featuring such scrumptious breakfast fare as: